quicwg/base-drafts/draft-ietf-quic-transport.md

 : Indicates that x is A bits long

 x (i):
-: Indicates that x holds an integer value using the variable-length encoding in
+: Indicates that x holds an integer value using the variable-length encoding described in {{integer-encoding}}
-{{integer-encoding}}

 x (A..B):
-: Indicates that x can be any length from A to B; A can be omitted to indicate a minimum of zero bits and B can be omitted to indicate no set upper limit;
+: Indicates that x can be any length from A to B; A can be omitted to indicate a minimum of zero bits, and B can be omitted to indicate no set upper limit;
   values in this format always end on a byte boundary

 x (L) = C: